-Problems extend beyond adaptation of the Robert Crais bestseller about a negotiator having to double-deal two hostage situations -- one involving his own family -- what sends thriller over the precipice is a plot that never knows when enough is enough.
-Fans will welcome Bruce Willis back as an action man, overseas and vid helping profit margins.
+An overstuffed plot can be at the root of a poor screenplay as evidenced in “Hostage.”
+Although problems extend beyond scripter Doug Richardson’s adaptation of the Robert Crais bestseller about a negotiator having to double-deal two hostage situations — one involving his own family — what sends this initially tense thriller over the precipice is a plot scheme that never knows when enough is enough.
+Fans will welcome Bruce Willis back as an action man, but this turn will not do any better biz than Willis’ equally misbegotten “Tears of the Sun,” with overseas and vid helping profit margins.

 Early reels are filled with considerable promise, as they lay down a fairly standard blueprint of a cop suspenser but decorated with elaborate style and tension under the helming of Florent Siri, a French action specialist (“The Nest”) on his first studio assignment.
 A Gallic influence even holds sway over the stark, graphics-heavy opening title sequence (care of firm Specimen France), catapulted along by the exceptionally talented French composer Alexandre Desplat.